wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    1. Create server-side <strong>programming</strong> constructs in Azure Cosmos DB for NoSQL
    <br /><br />

-   The above are covered live during the <a target="_blank" href="https://learn.microsoft.com/en-us/training/courses/dp-420t00?resource_type=course&products=azure&ns-enrollment-type=Collection&ns-enrollment-id=bookmarks">$1599 4-day course DP-420T00--A: Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB</a>.

 1. Perform the <a target="_blank" href="https://microsoftlearning.github.io/dp-420-cosmos-db-dev/">hands-on labs detailed here</a>, which references <a target="_blank" href="https://github.com/MicrosoftLearning/dp-420-cosmos-db-dev">these files</a>.

 > 1 - Get started with Azure Cosmos DB for NoSQL
    * Create lab resource group
    * Setup lab environment
    * Enable resource providers
    * Create an Azure Cosmos DB for NoSQL account
 > 2 - Plan and implement Azure Cosmos DB for NoSQL:
    * Configure throughput for Azure Cosmos DB For NoSQL with the Azure portal
    * Migrate existing data using Azure Data Factory
 > 3 - Connect to Azure Cosmos DB for NoSQL with the SDK:
    * Connect to Azure Cosmos DB for NoSQL with the SDK
    * Configure the Azure Cosmos DB for NoSQL SDK for offline development